SALONI-MELKUNDE/EHR_DatabaseProject/README.md

 1. **Setup a Database**: Create a new MySQL database (e.g., `ehr_portal`).
 2. **Run the Scripts**:
    - Open each `.sql` file in MySQL Workbench (or any SQL client).
-   - Execute them in the logical order (e.g.,create/use database, create tables first, then run insert queries, then stored procedures, then run select/update/delete quries).
+   - Execute them in the logical order (e.g., create/use the database, create tables first, then run insert queries, then stored procedures, then run select/update/delete queries).
 3. **Verify**: Check that all tables, data, and stored procedures are created successfully.

 ### MongoDB
 1. **Start MongoDB**: Ensure your MongoDB server is running locally or remotely.
 2. **Import or Run Scripts**:
    - Use the Mongo Shell or MongoDB Compass to execute the queries from the `Mongodb_project.zip`.
-The query conssist of following;
+The queries consist of the following:
-     creates MongoDB database named 'ehr_portal_mongo', creates collection/table 'patient_data_tabel' & 'doctor_data_table'.
+     - Create a MongoDB database named `ehr_portal_mongo`.
+     - Create collections/tables named `patient_data_table` and `doctor_data_table`.
-     And insert the corresponding values from SQL database for patient & doctor and upload associated medical report file and link it to data.
+     - Insert the corresponding values from the SQL database for patients and doctors.
+     - Upload the associated medical report file and link it to the data.
-     The patient & doctor collection/table are connecetd by date_of_visit & time_of_visit using lookup and aggregation function.
+     - Connect the patient and doctor collections/tables by `date_of_visit` and `time_of_visit` using lookup and aggregation functions.
 3. **Test**: Verify that the collections are created and the sample data is inserted correctly.

 ---